mcdafydd/googlehome-nightscout-auth/README.md

 To deploy the Azure ARM template, use the NodeJS or new Python Azure CLI or Powershell to deploy the template to a resource group you've already created in your Azure subscription.

+# Seed Client Data to MongoDB

+Before using the application, you must connect to the database and write the OAuth2 client data.
+You can use the seed-client.js script to do this.

+Login to the Azure portal and find the connection string for your DocumentDB instance.
+Set the environment variable MONGODB_URI to this value.

+Run `node seed-client.js` to write the client information to the database.

 # References

 * https://developers.google.com/actions/develop/sdk/